rootisgod/rootisgod/content/posts/2019/2019-12-07-Mini-VPN-For-All.md

 ## Overview

 Ever wanted to securely connect to another machine without needing to use a VPN?
 Now you can!
 Nebula is a pretty exciting little networking project which has been used internally at slack for over 2 years.
-It is a ‘global network overlay’ which means it can bring differrent machines on different networks together and present them on a virtual LAN/subnet so they can all see each other (more detail below).
+It is a ‘global network overlay’ which means it can bring different machines on different networks together and present them on a virtual LAN/subnet so they can all see each other (more detail below).
 It is now open sourced and available on github – [https://github.com/slackhq/nebula](https://github.com/slackhq/nebula)

 I have to thank the Linux Unplugged podcast for mentioning it on their latest episode.
 I had no idea an ‘overlay network’ existed or why I would ever want to use one!
 But, it does seem quite handy so I will dig into it a little.
 Note, I am not an expert on any of this but I thought it worth post.
 Here is their podcast episode link so you can learn more about it – [https://linuxunplugged.com/329](https://linuxunplugged.com/329)